chendo/geotag-alpha-site/_pages/readme.md

 * Sony FX3 (v3.0+)
 * Sony FX30 (v2.0+)

-Cameras supported by Imaging Edge Mobile should also work, but are currently unverified.
+Cameras supported by Imaging Edge Mobile should also work, but are currently unverified (unless listed above):

-These include, but are not limited to:

 * Sony a1
 * Sony a9 (I, II)